 Some parents want only the basics and there is something beautiful about simple functionality.
 Couple that with the fact that there is no sacrifice in quality or comfort when it comes to a Maclaren Volo umbrella stroller.
 Similar to its bigger brothers, Volo also has a sun canopy with SPF 50 and a flip-out visor for extra protection.
 The seat is made of mesh fabric to keep the air flowing and well-circulate behind baby’s back and bottom.
 This will be great during the extra sunny days.
 But for the cold season, you will need to put thicker clothes on your baby if you’re going to use this.
 Nevertheless, you don’t really have to worry a lot when the rain pours since this unit also comes with a wind-resistant rain cover and a water-resistant hood.

 To achieve its intended mobility, some features have to be sacrificed.
 The Volo is a basic umbrella stroller so the lack of full recline is no surprise.
-And in because of that, it is recommended to use for children who can sit on their own, or at least at six months of age.
+Hence, it is only recommended to use for children who can sit on their own, or at least at six months of age.
 Although the seat has a fixed inclination, it is still comfortable enough to sit on and for short naps.
 Its other noticeable drawbacks are smaller storage and canopy when compared to the others of its price category.
-On the bright side, having smaller built means it’s more compact and doesn’t take up too much which is good for storing and using it on public transports.
+On the bright side, having smaller built means it’s more compact and doesn’t take up too much space.
+This makes it great for storing and using it on public transports.

 I recommend the Maclaren Volo for parents with kids on their toddler age.
-It is ideal to have lightweight pushchairs as our babies become heavier so it becomes balance and not too hard on us parents having to push a heavy stroller.
-However, we can’t put our trust on flimsy lightweight strollers as they easily topple over, exposing our children to higher risks of accidents or injuries.
+It is ideal to have lightweight pushchairs as our babies become heavier.
+So it balances the weight and becomes not too hard on us parents having to push a heavy stroller.
+However, we can’t put our trust on flimsy lightweight strollers as they easily topple over.
+This will further expose our children to higher risks of accidents or injuries.
 Hence, this is where the Volo comes into picture and resolves this situation.
 Your almost $150 bucks will be a better investment and will go a long way.
 Not to mention, its parts can also be easily replaced, prolonging its longevity.
 The Maclaren Volo will serve all the basic stroller functions while saving a lot of cargo weight and space.

 If you want something similar but weighs even lesser than this, you may also want to consider the Maclaren Mark II.
 It’s competitive when it comes to weight but may costs you about 10 bucks more.

 I will never compromise my child’s comfort and safety for a few dollars saved on a sub-par pram.
-As for my kids, I will always choose one with great features at a competitive price, and from a reputable brand.
+I will always choose one with great features at a competitive price, and from a reputable brand.
 If you are unsure on what to choose, think of you and your baby’s needs first then consider your budget.
-This will help narrow down your choices and when you’ve set your eyes on a few, you can do more research, read what others have to say, or even try asking your smart kid (if they’re old enough to speak) what they want.
+This will help narrow down your choices.
+When you’ve set your eyes on a few, you can do more research.
+Read what others have to say, or even try asking your smart kid (if they’re old enough to speak) what they want.
 Little tots can be the best stroller critique out there.
 Ask for their opinion and you might be surprised!
 If you also chance upon an item you like at a discounted rate, grab it before it disappeared.

 Do you have more new strollers you happen to like this 2016?
 Drop us a comment and let us know, we’d love to hear from you!